 Day 7: Paris: Visit the Louvre and Notre Dame Cathedral.
 Walking tour of Paris and the Latin Quarter.
 Walking tour of Montmartre: Place du Tertre, Sacré Coeur and Dinner in Montmartre

 Day 8: Travel to Amsterdam: Walking tour of Amsterdam: City Canals, Free time in Amsterdam and Dinner

 Day 9: Amsterdam: Guided tour of Amsterdam: Koninklijk Paleis, Westerkerk, Dam Square and Anne Frank House.
 Free time in Amsterdam

 Final trip dates and cost to be determined.
 Trip sign up directions will be posted in the future.

 Are you a design professional?

-TRS-311: Paris and the French Countryside - July 11-21, 2013.
-Trip focuses on French architecture in one of Europe’s most innovative cities, Paris.
-In addition, trip includes visits to the French countryside and the charming towns of Chartres and Blois.
-Immerse yourself in one of the world’s most exciting cultures and experience world famous architecture and design firsthand.
+Immerse yourself into some of the world’s most exciting cultures and experience world famous architecture and design firsthand.
 Includes site tours and in person observations to provide an understanding of some of the world’s most magnificent designs.
 Students will experience architecture from several time periods that have influenced design throughout the world.
-Representative projects include chateaux, monuments, outdoor spaces, museums, civic and religious buildings, along with other historic and contemporary structures.
-Includes a review of the architectural design, styles and urban context of Paris.
-Students can sign up for ACH-261 in the summer and earn three transferable credits.
-Architects and interns can earn valuable AIA/CES learning units!
+Representative projects include chateaux, monuments, palaces, urban spaces, museums, civic and religious buildings, along with other historic and contemporary structures.
+Includes a review of the architectural design, styles and urban context of the various cities visited.